ravindasenarath/aws-saa/README.md

       - IAM roles for ec2 instances
       - Network + Subnet info
       - Load balancer info
+      - You can provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.
+Hence this is the correct option
+    - Launch configuration
+      - Old way
+      - Immutable
+      - You cannot use a launch configuration to provision capacity across multiple instance types using both On-Demand Instances and Spot Instances.
   - Can scale based on cloud watch alarms

 ### ALG: Scaling policies